CoralineAda/society/README.md

 # Fukuzatsu

+*Note: this gem is a work in progress and should not be considered production-ready until version 1.0*

 Fukuzatsu ("complexity") is a tool for measuring code complexity in Ruby class files.
 Its analysis is based on a cycomatic complexity algorithm.

 You can learn more about cyclomatic complexity at http://en.wikipedia.org/wiki/Cyclomatic_complexity